 Many students do not know what course of study or degree to choose until they have left home.
 They do not know where they will be living or what kind of career opportunities are available.
 This is when having an emergency plan for dealing with academic stress becomes necessary.
-Below is a list of tips to help you survive college and keep your anxiety under control.
+Below is a list of tips to help you survive college and keep your mental illness under control.

 1. Try to Keep a Positive Mindset

 Although anxiety can cause some people to feel like they have no control over their future.
 It is possible to overcome it through motivation, determination, and perseverance.
 If you believe that there is hope for the future, it will be easier for you to deal with your current problems by writing down your goals or creating an action plan for how you want your life to turn out.
-This will motivate you to get past whatever obstacle is causing anxiety in the first place.
+This will motivate you to get past whatever obstacle is causing panic in the first place.

 2. Find Your Niche